abregado/roleplay-book-gen/_chapters/06_encounter_types.md

 If a creature makes an attack against a target which is obscured, then the attack is made with Disadvantage.

 There are many different Features which affect how a creature can detect others, and many abilities and spells which obscure a target.
-The interpretation of how these interplay is generally the job of the GM.
+The interpretation of how this interplay is generally the job of the GM.

+### Hiding
+A creature may attempt to conceal itself from one or more other creatures by using its Action.
+Gaining the Hiding condition does not necessarily mean that the creature is unseen, it only adds the potential for other creatures to have not seen the hiding creature.

+As an Action, after moving to a new space: Gain the Hiding condition.

+{% include condition.html index="hiding" %}

 ### Ranged Attack Rolls
 When making ranged spell or ranged weapon attack rolls against adjacent targets or targets with the Prone condition, the rolls are made at Disadvantage.